+New York State Residency is Required.
 This is a Management Confidential position that is appointed by the Inspector General.
-New York State residency is required.
-The salary range is $57,880-$71,823 (Grade 18 equivalent)
+The prorated for part-time hours salary range is $85,712-$108,342 (Grade M-1 equivalent).

 Collectively, the four offices are known as the Offices of the Inspector General [“OIG”].

 OIG conducts in-depth investigations and analysis of alleged criminal wrongdoing, corruption, conflicts of interest, fraud and abuse in New York State agencies/entities which fall under the jurisdiction of NYSIG, OWIG, WCFIG and GIG.
 The part-time Records Access Officer/Investigative Counsel will ensure OIG’s compliance with the Freedom of Information Law (“FOIL”) on all statewide matters, working at the direction of the Chief of Staff and Chief Deputy Inspector General.
 While FOIL compliance will be the primary responsibility, the part-time Records Access Officer/Investigative Counsel may also assist, as needed, with report writing, editing, and investigative matters in the office to which they are assigned.

 As this is a statewide position, the role can be filled in any of OIG’s Regional Office locations, which are Albany, Buffalo, Long Island (Hauppauge) and New York City.

 OIG anticipates this role will be at approximately 15 to 20 hours per week (with flexibility).
 While not frequent, some statewide travel is anticipated.

 Additional Comments The State of New York does not discriminate on the basis of race, color, national origin, sex, age, sexual orientation, religion or disability in the admission to, access to or employment in our programs or activities.
 Reasonable accommodation will be provided upon request.
 The State of New York is an Equal Opportunity Employer.